-TMP9 MONEY LAUNDERING
+TMP9 ANTI-MONEY LAUNDERING

 Money Laundering has the objective of concealing the origin of money generated through criminal activity.
 Legislation has given a higher profile to the need to report suspicions of money laundering.
-Also, organisations such as Councils that undertake business under the Financial Services Act, or engage in certain specified activities, are required to set up procedures to comply with Money Laundering Regulations 2007.
+Also, organisations such as Councils that undertake business under the Financial Services Act, or engage in certain specified activities, are required to set up procedures to comply with Anti-Money Laundering Regulations .
 These require Councils:

-- To set up procedures for verifying the identity of clients - To set up record-keeping procedures for evidence of identity and transactions - To set up internal reporting procedures for suspicions, including the appointment of a money laundering reporting officer - To train relevant employees in their legal obligations - To train those employees in the procedures for recognising and reporting suspicions of money laundering monies being handled by them, and to determine the appropriate safeguards to be put in place.
-It is the legal responsibility of every person engaged in treasury management to make themselves aware of their personal responsibilities, but the Revised CIPFA Treasury Management Code of Practice 2017 recommends that Councils bring them to their staff's attention and consider the appointment of a member of staff to whom they can report any suspicions.
+- To set up procedures for verifying the identity of clients - To set up record-keeping procedures for evidence of identity and transactions - To set up internal reporting procedures for suspicions, including the appointment of a money laundering reporting officer - To train relevant employees in their legal obligations - To train those employees in the procedures for recognising and reporting suspicions of money laundering

+The Council should establish whether the Money Laundering Regulations apply to them.
+And it is for individual organisations to evaluate the prospect of laundered monies being handled by them, and to determine the appropriate safeguards to be put in place.
+It is the legal responsibility of every person engaged in treasury management, and indeed the Council, to make themselves aware of their personal responsibilities, but the Revised CIPFA Treasury Management Code of Practice 2017 recommends that Councils bring them to their staff's attention and consider the appointment of a member of staff to whom they can report any suspicions.